w3f/polkadot-wiki/docs/learn/learn-staking-faq.md

 [![Staking on Polkadot JS](https://img.youtube.com/vi/FCXC0CDhyS4/0.jpg)](https://youtu.be/FCXC0CDhyS4)

 If you choose to stake through custodial services like central exchanges, you may not have to follow the steps above.
-By staking through the custodial service, you place your trust in them to act in the best interests of you and the network.
-Make surre you thoroughly read the terms and conditions to understand the risks associated with the respective custodial staking service.
+By staking through the custodial services, you place your trust in them to act in the best interests of you and the network.
+Make sure you thoroughly read the terms and conditions to understand the risks associated with the respective custodial staking service.
 (Not your keys, Not your tokens!).

 ## 2. When do I get slashed?